Have You Been Fired or Is Your Job on The Line?

 Companies often enter into agreements with executives and other high-level employees to set forth the terms and conditions of their employment relationship.
 These agreements specify the duration of employment or restrict the reasons for terminating employment.
 If an employer violates an agreement, the employee has a legal cause of action for breach of contract.

-Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) prohibit unlawful employment termination based on sex, sexual orientation/gender identity, pregnancy, race/color, national origin, religion, disability, and age.
-The Family Medical Leave Act (FMLA) prohibits unlawful employment termination as a result of employees exercising their FMLA rights.
+Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) prohibit unlawful employment termination based on sex, pregnancy, race/color, national origin, religion, disability, age, and sexual orientation/gender identity.
+The Family Medical Leave Act (FMLA) also prohibits termination for exercising FMLA rights.

 North Carolina also has laws pertaining to employment termination.
-The state law known as Wrongful Discharge Against Public Policy (WDPP) prohibits employers from firing an employee because of the employee’s sex, race/color, national origin, disability, age or religion.
-WDPP also prohibits employers from terminating an employee for the following: refusing to violate a law, reporting an illegal activity such as filing an assault charge, and serving in a role protected by public policy such as serving on a jury or testifying in court.
+The state common law doctrine known as Wrongful Discharge Against Public Policy (WDPP) prohibits employers from firing an employee because of the employee’s sex, race/color, national origin, religion, disability, or age.
+WDPP also prohibits employers from terminating an employee for the following: refusing to violate a law; reporting an illegal activity such as filing an assault charge; and participating in a role protected by public policy such as serving on a jury or testifying in court.